ngua/rumps/TODOS/dsl/phase-1-infrastructure.md

 Even locals use async methods (`db.set_local(...)`, `db.get_local(...)`), so nearly everything in the interpreter is async.
 Only pure computations (arithmetic, string ops) are truly sync, but wrapped in async for uniformity.

-**Why locals are async too**: Locals support full subscripting (`SET x(1,2,3) = "value"`), making them tree-structured just like globals.
+**Why locals are async too**: Locals support full subscripting (`$SET x(1,2,3) = "value"`), making them tree-structured just like globals.
 They use the same B-tree implementation (in-memory only, not persisted), which is inherently async.
-Distinguishing "simple" locals (`SET x = 1`) from subscripted locals would add interpreter complexity for marginal gain; the real bottleneck in a query language is disk I/O for globals, not async overhead on immediately-ready futures.
+Distinguishing "simple" locals (`$SET x = 1`) from subscripted locals would add interpreter complexity for marginal gain; the real bottleneck in a query language is disk I/O for globals, not async overhead on immediately-ready futures.

 ### Train-Case Handling
 The lexer needs to be whitespace-aware for `-`: